 Whether you are aware of it or not, whenever you encounter something pleasant — an idea or taste or person you enjoy, for example — there’s a shift in how you feel.
 It can be subtle, so subtle that many people, on the spectrum and off, have lost touch with this feeling.
 But, if you’re patient and attentive, you’ll find it there, inside you, where it’s always been all along.

 What’s it feel like, this shift?
 Here’s how you find out for yourself.
 Choose something you are pretty sure you enjoy.
 Is it pizza?
 It’s pizza, isn’t it?
 Okay, for this example, pizza it is.
 So the next time you find yourself in front of a slice, pause for a moment.
 Try to filter out as much of the outside world as you can (probably the most difficult part of this entire enterprise).
 Check in to see how you’re feeling in that moment, just before you eat your friend pizza.
-Do feel light?
+Do you feel light?
 Bright?
 Or maybe dense and heavy?
 Whatever the feeling is for you, note it.
 That’s step 1.

 Step 2: Take a bite.
 Smell the pie as it’s lifted to your lips.
 Feel it in your mouth.
 Really be there with that slice in that moment.
 Laugh if it feels silly because it sort of is but know that you’re undertaking serious business, this connecting with your deep self.
 Check in again after a few bites.
 Do you feel any differently?
 Maybe yes or maybe you didn’t notice much.
 Either is fine.
 Just note what you’ve observed.
 For now, that’s it.
 That’s all you need to do.

 Later, try again.
 Maybe something non-pizza related, to switch it up.
-Maybe what does it for you it’s petting the fuzz of a dog’s ear or crunching through leaves.
+Maybe what does it for you is petting the fuzz of a dog’s ear or crunching through leaves.
 Maybe it’s the sweet silence of a quiet, dark room.
 Whatever it is that brings you joy, pay attention.
 Deep within lies the secret to your personal style and, by extension, your communication with the world around you.

 Feeling like you don’t have a clue about yourself is okay.
 It really is!
 Try asking someone who knows you well what they’ve observed that you enjoy.
 Give whatever it is they’ve mentioned a shot.
+Don’t have someone to ask?
+That’s okay too!
+Take it slowly, keep a notebook/app/confessional channel/whatever that, over time, becomes your own personal retroactive observer.

 Find the shift